Phil Knight: Politics

 Knight is a registered Republican and a frequent contributor to Republican political candidates in Oregon.
 In 2010, he donated $400,000 to Chris Dudley, the then Republican nominee for Governor of Oregon.

 Knight occasionally supports Democrats, however; in 1986 he financed Neil Goldschmidt's successful campaign, and in 2014, he donated $250,000 to the re-election campaign of Democrat John Kitzhaber.

 He donated $3.5 million to Republican Knute Buehler during the 2018 Oregon gubernatorial election.
 Regarding this donation, Knight criticized the unfunded Oregon Public Employees Retirement System and the general fiscal state of Oregon, implying Democratic governor Kate Brown was at fault.

 Knight was once again a major donor during the 2022 Oregon gubernatorial election.
 He gave $3.75 million to independent candidate Betsy Johnson until September 2022.
 After Johnson's support declined in the polls, he switched to backing Republican Christine Drazan, writing her a $1 million check on October 6 of that year.
 He made a second donation to the Drazan campaign later in October.
 Also in 2022, Knight donated $2 million to a political action committee seeking to elect Republican state legislators in Oregon.
-In April 2023, Knight contributed $2 million more to the same conservative PAC.

 While Knight is generally reluctant to give interviews, he spoke with the New York Times in October 2022 regarding his support for Republican candidates.
 He argued Oregon's government had drifted too far to the left and described himself as "more conservative than Nike," responding to criticism of him backing an anti-abortion candidate which apparently contrasted with the company's image of supporting progressive social justice causes.
 Nike itself donated $75,000 to Drazan and Johnson's Democratic opponent, Tina Kotek, the eventual winner of the election.

+In April 2023, Knight contributed $2 million more to the same conservative PAC called "Bring Balance to Salem".
+In October 2025, Knight contributed an additional $3 million to the same PAC.
+The $3 million donation broke Knight's own record for political donations.

+In March 2026, Knight donated $1 million to Chris Dudley's gubernatorial bid, the largest donation made to a 2026 gubernatorial candidate so far.